lymphIDIBAPS/rnaseq_vamador/readME.md

 #### LEADING
 Remove low quality bases from the beginning.
 As long as a base has a value below this threshold the base is removed and the next base will be investigated.

-1. Leading quality: specifies the minimum quality required to keep a base.
+Leading quality: specifies the minimum quality required to keep a base.
 #### TRAILING
 Remove low quality bases from the end.
 As long as a base has a value below this threshold the base is removed and the next base will be investigated.

-1. Trailing quality: specifies the minimum quality required to keep a base.
+Trailing quality: specifies the minimum quality required to keep a base.
 #### MINLEN
 This module removes reads that fall below the specified minimal length.
 If required, it should normally be after all other processing steps.

-1. Minimal length: specifies the minimum length of reads to be kept.
+Minimal length: specifies the minimum length of reads to be kept.

 ### Kallisto Single End
-For the single end mode you need to supply the ``--single`` flag as well as the ``-l`` and ``-s``options.
+For the single end mode you need to supply the ``--single`` flag as well as the ``-l`` and ``-s``options:

-``-l, --fragment-length=DOUBLE``: estimated average fragment length ``-s, --sd=DOUBLE``: estimated standard deviation of fragment length
+``-l, --fragment-length=DOUBLE``: estimated average fragment length

+``-s, --sd=DOUBLE``: estimated standard deviation of fragment length

 ## Cluster Configuration